Shaughnessy Golf & Country Club

 Shaughnessy Golf & Country Club is a private golf club in Canada, located on Southwest Marine Drive in Vancouver, British Columbia.
+In 1984 the Shaughnessy Golf & Country Club was also the subject of a dispute, Guerin v.
+The Queen between the Crown and the Musqueam Nation; the case ended up in the Supreme Court of Canada and established the government had a fiduciary duty to the First Nations of Canada.

 History

 The Shaughnessy Heights Golf Course, today the Shaughnessy Golf and Country Club, had its beginning in 1911 in the office of CPR executive Richard Marpole.
-Nine businessmen, all residents of the prestigious and quickly developing enclave of Shaughnessy, agreed to turn 67 acre of land leased from the CPR into the Shaughnessy Heights Golf Course.
+Nine businessmen, all residents of the prestigious and quickly developing enclave of Shaughnessy, to turn 67 acre of land leased from the CPR into the Shaughnessy Heights Golf Course.
 The first nine holes opened on November 2, 1912; the second nine, the next year.
 The course was designed by A.V.
 Macan, an Irish immigrant from Wexford, who was one of the region's best golfers.

 In the decades to follow, many of the names who played a prominent role in Vancouver's growth and prosperity also appeared on Shaughnessy's membership roster.

 The club moved to new premises in the late 1950s, responding to the growth of the Vancouver urban region, and sold its original property.
 Macan, then in his late 70s, also designed the new course, which opened in the early 1960s.
 The land the club currently resides upon belongs to the Musqueam Nation but was leased to Shaughnessy through a series of meetings with federal agents that did not include the Nation.
 The land will not be returned to the Musqueam until 2033.

 In 2011 the club hosted the Canadian Open for the fourth time, which coincides with Shaughnessy's 100th anniversary.
 It follows the 2011 British Open, which was held at Royal St George's Golf Club.

+In 2023, the club hosted the Canadian Women's Open for the first time.